AlicenJoyHenning/DamageDetective/README.md

 Current approaches detect damage according to deviations in cell-level QC metrics.
 This outlier-based detection assumes viable cells follow a unimodal distribution where being deviant is equivalent to being damage.
-However, this assumption does not hold in heterogeneous scRNA-seq data where differences in QC metrics are common.
-Often this introduces a damage filtering bias relative to cell type abundance.
+However, this assumption does not hold in heterogeneous scRNA-seq data.
+Often, this introduces a damage filtering bias relative to cell type abundance.
 More recent approaches address this by detecting damage at a local scale, isolating cells with similar distributions before addressing deviations within them.
 However, this assumes all distinct distributions are associated with viable cell populations, meaning abundant damage is